Football and mental health

 Football can have a major impact on mental health.
 It is thought to affect emotions, relationships, identity and self-esteem.
 One study has suggested that one in four fans said football was one of the most important things in their lives.

 When time is at a premium for most people, leisure activity and entertainment fulfils the psychological need to escape from the stresses and strains of life and go into another world for a period of time.
-The time set aside for football is often sacrosanct and provides an opportunity to play.
+The time set aside for football is often sacrosanct and provides an opportunity to play or watch.

 For young men in particular, the opportunity to externalise tension and emotion is important to maintaining health.
 Young men are at the highest risk of suicide - it is the most common cause of death for young men under the age of 35.
 This age group is one of the most dominant in football crowds across the country.